Learn-Write-Repeat/Web-Development/wd-cp-2/Anoop Varghese/Anoop_OpenWD_Functional&Class-components.md

-#  Intro to Functional Component and Class Components
+#  Introduction to Functional Components and Class Components

 Components are the building blocks of any React app.
 Components allow us split the UI into independent and reusable pieces.